acaughman/mpa_climate_selection/README.md

 ### Mark off as done

-20 simulations for each 0.5 and 0.8 fishing pressure
+20 simulations 0.8? fishing pressure either with or without evolution

 10 replicates